anudeepND/whitelist/README.md

 ### Description

-The repository contains 3 different files containing different domains.
+The repository has 3 different files containing different domains.

 ***whitelist.txt***
-This file contains domains that are safe to whitelist i:e; it does not contain any tracking or advertising sites.
+This file contain domains that are safe to whitelist i.e it does not contain any tracking or advertising sites.
 Adding this file fixes many problems like YouTube watch history, videos on news sites and so on...

 ***referral-sites.txt***
 People who use services like Slickdeals and Fatwallet needs a few sites (most of  them are ads) to be whitelisted to work properly.
 This file contains some analytics and ad serving sites, if you don't know what these services are stay away from this list.